Living-with-machines/github_stats_report/README.md

 ## Why

 Living with Machines is a research project funded by the [AHRC](https://ahrc.ukri.org/funding/research/) as part of the [UK Research and Innovation (UKRI](https://www.ukri.org/) Strategic Priority Fund.
 Research funders usually want to know that the money they have spent on a project is having an impact.
 One (very imperfect) way of assessing this is via 'usage stats'.
-Since capturing these stats can be a tedious process, this repository aims to automate some of the steps.
+Since capturing these stats can be a time consuming process, this repository aims to automate some of the steps.

 As a research project aiming to practice openness as far as possible, we decided to make these stats publicly available.